Macarorn/Macarorn/README.md

-# Hi there! 👋 I'm Macarron
+# Hi there! 👋 I'm Mariana

 I'm a passionate software developer with experience in various web technologies.
 I love building web applications and experimenting with new technologies.
 Welcome to my GitHub profile!